 How To Login 192.168.0.1 IP Address

-1. First click on “Access Router Panel” button which is given below.
+1. First click on “Access Router Panel or Access Router Panel – 2” button which is given below.

 WARNING: – The platform (smartphone, laptop or desktop) you use to log into the IP address is irrelevant as long as the device is connected to the same network as the router.
 Also, your software should not be outdated and obsolete or older than three years, and your browser must be one of the advanced one like Google Chrome and Mozilla Firefox or perhaps even Microsoft Edge since this procedure requires HTML-5 pop-up support.

 2. Now that you have entered the IP address, you will be asked to enter the user id and password to which you must enter the default login credentials.
 You can refer to them by either visiting the manufacturer’s website or by checking the ones listed on the package of your router.